chuson1996/template-producer/README.md

 Run command: `template-producer smile.temp.html params.txt`

-You will see 2 files: smile.fi.html and smile.vi.html where elements' with data-dh-parameter attribute are replaced regarding parameters in params.txt.
+You will see 2 files: smile.fi.html and smile.vi.html where elements' with data-dh-parameter attribute are replaced regarding parameters in params.json.

 On version 1.2.0: Pass `--watch` to watch for changes and rerun the task